SolidLamp/TheShopkeepersQuest/README.md

 ## Usage and Requirements

 - Requires Python 3.7+.
-- To run the game, you simply run `game.py` with your installation of Python (e.g. `python3 game.py` on Debian, and many others; doesn't matter).
+- To run the game, you simply run `game.py` with your installation of Python (e.g. `python3 game.py` on Debian and many others; doesn't matter).
 It's a simple Python script, really.